Imperative process algebra and models of computation

 The axiom system of \deACPetrf\ is sound with respect to ${\rbbisim}$ for equations between terms from $\ProcTermr$. \begin{theorem}[Soundness] For all terms $t,t' \in \ProcTermr$, $t = t'$ is derivable from the axioms of \deACPetrf\ only if $t \rbbisim t'$. \end{theorem}

-The axioms of \deACPetrf\ are incomplete with respect to $\rbbisim$ for equations between terms from $\ProcTermr$ and there is no straightforward way to rectify this.
+The axiom system of \deACPetrf\ is incomplete with respect to $\rbbisim$ for equations between terms from $\ProcTermr$ and there is no straightforward way to rectify this.
 Below two semi-completeness results are presented.
 The next two lemmas are used in the proofs of those results.

 A term $t \in \ProcTermr$ is called \emph{abstraction-free} if no abstraction operator occurs in~$t$.
 A term $t \in \ProcTermr$ is called \emph{bool-conditional} if, for each $\phi \in \CondTerm$ that occurs in~$t$, $\Sat{\gD}{\fol{\phi \Liff \True}}$ or $\Sat{\gD}{\fol{\phi \Liff \False}}$.